audedpt/audedpt.github.io/index.md

 ---
 ### Rocket landing with reinforcment learning
 A PC game in which the player must land a rocket safely on Earth by adjusting the engine's power while ensuring he has enough fuel.
-In this project, I train an agent to play that game by reinforcment learning (Q-Learning) so that he gets a high score.
+In this project, a agent is trained to play that game by reinforcment learning (Q-Learning) so that he gets a high score.

 ---
 ### Other works